ceumicrodata/handbook/onboarding/server.md

 Choose Remote-SSH: Add New SSH Host.

 Your new host will be: `ssh yourusername@haflinger.ceu.edu`

+You have to install all locally installed extensions when you are connected to the server.

 ### Private and public keys for easier connection